DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ## Planning Section

 The planning section contains all fields relevant for planning, and the state machine generation process.
-This section explains the fields in detail.
+This section explains them in detail.

 ### State Pools

-A state pool is a directory, containing PDDL-annotated states (but not all states in the directory have to be annotated).
+A state pool is a directory, containing pddl-annotated states (but not all states in the directory have to be annotated).
-In the State pools field all stated pools should be choosen, which can be to use to solve a particular Task.
+In the state pools field all state pools should be choosen, which can be to use to solve a particular task.
 During the generation process, all state pools are added as RAFCON libraries, in which the directory name is used as Library name.<br>
 The state pools field consists of two fields: A directory chooser and a text field.
 All directories choosen, are added to the text field as ':'- separated list.
 To remove a state pool from the task, it just has to be removed from the list in text field.
 Also paths can be added to the list manually.